mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### Sidebar Buttons

-Team members can stay up-to-date with how many reviews, unread messages, assignments and open merge requests they have by using buttons in the Mattermost sidebar.
+Team members can stay up-to-date with how many reviews, unread messages, assignments, and open merge requests they have by using buttons in the Mattermost sidebar.

 ## Mattermost Commands

-Interact with the GitLab plugin using the `/gitlab` slash command
+Interact with the GitLab plugin using the `/gitlab` slash command.

 ### Subscribe To/Unsubscribe From a Repository